ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

     ```
     After a little while, you'll start seeing images like `CC-Ubuntu22.04` in the output of `openstack image list`

-15. Lets launch a real instance.
+14. Lets launch a real instance.
 NOTE!: At this point, we've configured the node in ironic, but NOT in blazar, so we can launch instances without a reservation.
     * Our node should have finished inspection, so we'll need to move it from `manageable` back to `available`
       ```
       openstack baremetal node provide tk0
       ```
     * Now that it's "available", we can launch a server on it.
       ```
-      openstack server create --flavor my_rc --image CC-Ubuntu22.04 --network sharednet1 test-instance
+      openstack server create --flavor baremetal --image CC-Ubuntu22.04 --network sharednet1 test-instance
       ```
       If you access the console again via `sudo virsh console tk0`, you should see the image get written to disk, then the VM reboot into the final image.

-14. Access your site!
+15. Access your site!
 You can access it by the following methods:

     1. All services are listening on the haproxy VIP on "ext_api_veth" interface, so you need a way to get to 192.168.100.0/24.
        We recommend using `sshuttle` on your local machine, invoked as: